Lextor-lb/boss-nest/_doc/SLIDER.md

 ### Description

 Updates a specific slider identified by its ID.
 This endpoint allows you to modify the slider’s mobile image, desktop image, and sorting order.
-It includes safety checks to prevent null or undefined values from affecting the database.
+All fields are optional and can be `null`, ensuring that existing values are not overwritten unless new values are provided.

 ### Request Parameters